MaximeBrepoels/cloud-native-groep22/README.md

 **Maxime Brepoels** - [GitHub](https://github.com/MaximeBrepoels)

-Feel free to reach out if you have questions about this project or want to discuss cloud-native development!

 ## Acknowledgments

 - Built as part of Cloud Native Engineering coursework
 - Demonstrates modern cloud-native architecture patterns
-- Implements industry-standard security and DevOps practices